ibm-messaging/mq-ansible/CONTRIBUTING.md

 1. is licensed under Apache Licence Version 2.0, The MIT License, or any BSD License.
 2. does not result in IBM MQ proprietary code being statically or dynamically linked to Ansible runtime.

-Then, you are ready to make a pull request cd]cdto the original repository.
-You should navigate to your forked repository and press the _New pull request_ button.
+Once you have carefully read and agreed to the terms mentioned in the [CLA](CLA.md), you are ready to make a pull request to the original repository.

-You should add a title and a comment to the appropriate fields and then press the _Create pull request_ button.
+Navigate to your forked repository and press the _New pull request_ button.
+Then, you should add a title and a comment to the appropriate fields and then press the _Create pull request_ button.

 The maintainers of the original repository will then review your contribution and decide whether or not to accept your pull request.